Vicmart1/metro.css/README.md

 <li>###########</li>
 </ul>

-If a line ends before another, or is created after another line, the order is the same.
+If a line ends before another, or is created after another line, the order does not change.
 Whitespaces can be used to position lines before/after others start.
 If a line ends and then begins again in the same position (left, for instance), a whitespace line segment must be used in between the end of the first line and the begining of the second.
 An example of this can be seen in the sample file.

-The timeline bounds are a simple one-line declaration of the begining and end dates of the timeline ruler displayed on the left of the page.
+The timeline bounds are one-line declarations of the begining and end dates of the timeline ruler displayed on the left of the page.
 For example, a timeline begining in 2009 and ending in 2015 would be declared as
 <pre><code>2009:2015</code></pre>
-Timeline bounds can currently only be declared in terms of years.
+Timeline bounds can only be declared in terms of years.
 However, quarter years may also be used.
-The following decimals can extend the timeline bounds without adding another year
+The following fractions can extend the timeline bounds without adding another year
 <ul>
 <li>.0 - Adds another tick for the next year (Not shown by default)</li>
 <li>.25 - Adds ticks up to March of that year</li>